-vineyards of the Dordogne can produce some of the most attractive wines in
+The vineyards of the Dordogne can produce some of the most

-needs little introduction to those of you who are existing customers: the crisp
+Sec needs little introduction to those of you who are existing customers: the

-gooseberry flavours of his white puts many a more
+crisp gooseberry flavours of this white puts many a more expensive wine to

 Bin No. FB64